 Geothermal Energy Predictive Modelling

 Kenex has developed a predictive model targeting "hot rock"-style geothermal resources in the Northern Territory.
-These types of geothermal systems have become increasing sought after as increasing power consumption, rising fuel costs and concern about greenhouse gas emissions impact on more traditional energy sources.
+These types of geothermal systems have become increasingly sought after as increasing power consumption, rising fuel costs, and concern about greenhouse gas emissions impact on more traditional energy sources.

 The Northern Territory is mostly positioned within the Central Australian Heat Flow Province, a belt of anomalously high surface heat flow.
 The belt contains several moderate to high heat producing granite suites and is believed to contain several regions capable of generating hot rock style geothermal energy.
-At present, the territory relies on three independent gas-powered electricity grids: Darwin-Katherine, Tennant Creek and Alice Springs, as well as a large number of smaller diesel-fired and solar power stations that supply remote communities and industry.
-Power generation at many of these stations could be supplemented or replaced by hot rock type geothermal energy, particularly in situations where the geothermal prospect is located nearby.
+At present, the Northern Territory relies on three independent gas-powered electricity grids: Darwin-Katherine, Tennant Creek, and Alice Springs, as well as a large number of smaller diesel-fired and solar power stations that supply remote communities and industry.
+Power generation at many of these stations could be supplemented or replaced by hot rock style geothermal energy, particularly in situations where the geothermal prospect is located nearby.

-Prospectivity analysis using the Fuzzy Logic approach was used to integrate
+Spatial data modelling using the fuzzy logic approach was used to

 integrate the various predictive themes relevant to hot rock style

 geothermal systems.
 A significant number of exploration targets have